mikekshum/defi-trading-service/README.md

 # DeFi Trading Service
-It's my cover-letter / Deveveloper diary.
+This is my cover-letter / Deveveloper diary.
 I hope it finds you in good shape.  **DevOps**, and **launch instructions** are **down below**!

 This is an **"enterprise" solution** for the test technical specification I was given.
 A microservice for fetching on-chain data and implementing Web3 Math.
 I built it following SOLID architecture principles with decoupling of concepts, layers, logging and more.
 This project is **created from scratch**, using best practices and experience I've earned throughout my professional life.

-In this project **AI was used only for validation of ideas and some testing applications**.
-All the decisions, architecture, logic and codebase **was written by me personally**.
+In this project, all the decisions, architecture, logic and codebase **was written by me personally**.
 Even though using AI to structurally access information is a modern way for getting it done in any field, I decided to avoid it to show my technical vision and ability to comprehend and build reliable, durable and robust systems.

 ## Development Process
 This assignment was a simplified slice of a DeFi trading backend.